-Stocks slip on Wall Street, still on track for weekly gain
+S&P 500 falls for first time this week as momentum seeps out

-NEW YORK (AP) — U.S. stocks fell in early trading on Friday, following other markets around the world lower, but the S&P 500 is still on track to close out its best week in eight months.
+NEW YORK (AP) — U.S. stocks fell in morning trading on Friday, following other markets around the world lower , amid concern that the best week for the S&P 500 in eight months may have been overdone.

 Stocks have rallied sharply since Monday and had erased all their earlier losses from worries about economic fallout from a new virus from China that’s rapidly spreading.
-Stronger-than-expected reports on corporate profits and on the U.S. economy have helped assuage the fears, as has increasing hope that central banks and governments around the world can support the market with additional rate cuts and stimulus.
+Stronger-than-expected reports on corporate profits and the U.S. economy have helped assuage the fears, as has increasing hope that central banks and governments around the world can support markets with rate cuts and stimulus.

 The recent gains were so strong, however, that some market watchers caution that stocks may have gotten ahead of themselves.
-In the parlance of markets, some analysts say stocks had become “overbought.”
-That’s because health experts are still unsure about how far the virus will spread, how deadly it may be and ultimately how much damage it will cause the global economy.
+In the parlance of markets, some analysts said stocks had become “overbought.”
+That’s because health experts are still unsure about how far the virus will spread, how deadly it may be and how much damage it will ultimately cause the global economy.

-That uncertainty overshadowed the latest encouraging data point to come in on the U.S. economy.
+That uncertainty overshadowed the latest encouraging data point on the U.S. economy.
 A government report on Friday morning showed that many more jobs were created in January than economists expected.
 Employers added 225,000 last month, comfortably above forecasts for 161,500 and December’s pace of 147,000.

+Economic reports from outside the United States, meanwhile, were more discouraging and helped lead markets lower before trading opened in New York.

 HEALTHY SIGN: The U.S. jobs report is usually the most anticipated piece of economic data every month, and Friday’s report did not disappoint.
 Economists are impressed with how many jobs employers are adding, particularly more than a decade into this economic expansion.